 Nvidia’s RTX graphics cards are everywhere you look, whether it’s in desktops or laptops.
 Ray tracing controversies aside, they’re powerful cards.
 But now, AMD has an answer.

-Nvidia’s RTX 2080 is built on Nvidia’s new Turing architecture and is paired with GDDR6 memory that runs at a higher speed than the 10-series Pascal graphics cards.
+Nvidia’s RTX 2080 is built on Nvidia’s new Turing architecture and is paired with GDDR6 memory that runs at a higher speed than the 10-Series Pascal graphics cards.
 Turing cards improve performance over their last-generation counterparts by increasing the number of CUDA cores and memory speed.
-Clock speeds remain much the same when running at stock, although automated 2000-series overclocking does aid performance.
+Clock speeds remain much the same when running at stock, though automated 20-Series overclocking does aid performance.

-Nvidia and AMD utilize different designs in their graphics cards manufacturing, so the specifications aren’t necessarily directly comparable, but here they are nonetheless:
+Nvidia and AMD use different designs in their graphics cards manufacturing, so the specifications aren’t necessarily directly comparable, but here they are nonetheless:

 |AMD Radeon VII||Nvidia RTX 2080|